Amid end to COVID help, homelessness surging in many cities

 Those efforts were bolstered last year by a city program that pulled together a list of homeless individuals to target for housing and other services.
 The city also moved to shut down one of its biggest homeless encampments, going tent-to-tent to assess the needs of those living there and referring more than 150 to shelters and other housing.

-The efforts have not been seamless.
-There have been reports of a cleared-out tent city re-emerging.
-And family homelessness numbers, though down from 2020, have ticked up in the past year.

-Still, the city has been able to reduce the numbers of homeless people to about 6,000, down 25% since 2020.
+The city has been able to reduce the number of homeless people to about 6,000, down 25% since 2020.

 Boston’s shelters have become less crowded even as Zillow found the city’s average rent rose to $2,800 this summer — up 13% from three years earlier.